immcantation/changeo/docs/examples/filtering.rst

 If you have data that includes both heavy and light chains in the same library, the V-segment and J-segment alignments from IMGT/HighV-QUEST or IgBLAST may not always agree with the isotype assignments from the C-region primers.
-In these cases, you can filter out such reads with the :program:`select` subcommand of :ref:`ParseDb`:
+In these cases, you can filter out such reads with the :program:`select` subcommand of :ref:`ParseDb`.
+An example function call using an imaginary file ``db.tab`` is provided below:

 .. code-block:: none
     :linenos: